Ne00n/woodKubernetes/README.md

 ## Setup<br />
 1. Deploy LXD on all Nodes and init<br />
-By default a loop file is used with btrfs
+By default a loop file is used with lvm
 ```
 python3 wood.py lxd
 ```